rust-lang/rust/src/doc/rustc-dev-guide/src/backend/implicit-caller-location.md

 rather than walking up the stack when the intrinsic is called.
 That additional argument can be returned wherever the caller location is queried.

-The argument we append is of type `&'static core::panic::Location<'staic>`.
+The argument we append is of type `&'static core::panic::Location<'static>`.
 A reference was chosen to avoid unnecessary copying because a pointer is a third the size of `std::mem::size_of::<core::panic::Location>() == 24` at time of writing.